 - What size racquet should my child use?

 Children should be able to swing and maneuver a racquet safely, and it should be the appropriate weight and length for a child’s size.
 To measure what sized racquet is right for your children, have them stand straight with arms at their sides; the racquet length should be from the floor to the end of the child’s fingertips.

 Age-appropriate competition using simple games, contests and rally-and-skill challenges are a great way to start kids as young as age 5.
 There are numerous programs offered by the USTA that focus on fun and character development.
 A good entry point for competition is a Play Day, which offer your child an introduction to competition in a low-pressure and friendly environment where we don’t keep score.

 - How can I help my child practice?

-Set-up a home court on the driveway, gym, street, parking lot or playground and play with your child—just like playing catch or shooting baskets.
+Set-up a home court on the driveway, gym, parking lot or playground and play with your child—just like playing catch or shooting baskets.
 Remember to keep your instruction to a minimum and focus on play.
 Having fun entices children to play more and eventually want to compete.

 - Do I need to be a member of the USTA to participate in 10 and Under Tennis?

 You do not need to be a member to play and enjoy tennis at parks, schools or clubs.
-As your child becomes more experienced with the game he should try USTA Jr. Team Tennis or USTA Junior Tournaments; membership is required for these programs.
+As your child becomes more experienced with the game they should try USTA Jr. Team Tennis or USTA Junior Tournaments; membership is required for these programs.